taybiz/css-kustomize/docs/index.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache 2.0 License.
 See the [LICENSE](https://github.com/taybiz/css-kustomize/blob/main/LICENSE) file for details.